rezer0dai/rezer0dai.github.io/_posts/2021-12-27-biug-bounties.md

   - aka, we bubble out from exception (overload of packets) without removing struct from list, but deleting it anyway, ouch ...

-  - root cause: when exception unwinding happens, it is forgotten to handle proper removing object from list but free is done correctly :)
+  - root cause: when exception unwinding happens, it is forgotten to handle proper removal of the object from the list but at the same time `free` is done correctly :)

 ```
 vp9fs!p9fs::Handler::HandleFlush$_ResumeCoro$2+0x48c:
 00007ff8e2df033c 0fb74918        movzx   ecx,word ptr [rcx+18h] ds:000002542129dff8=????
 ```

-  - how fuzzed it: when doing code coverage you are restricted to a few dozens of calls due to reproducibility, also you want to have as many calls enabled (open, close, flush, cancel, write, seek, attr, etc.).
-But sometimes brute force and extreme cases do their job, yeah you can call it dummy fuzzing shame on me :( aka total call limit I raised to several thousands, and doing filtering of calls (an only subset of calls will be called per run), moreover sometimes you want to run several fuzzers at once for one target (though not necessarily in this case) , dummy dummy yammy yammy
+  - how I fuzzed it: when doing code coverage you are restricted to a few dozens of calls due to reproducibility, also you want to have as many calls enabled (open, close, flush, cancel, write, seek, attr, etc.).
+But sometimes brute force and extreme cases do their job, yeah you can call it dummy fuzzing shame on me :( aka total call limit I raised to several thousands, and doing filtering of calls (an only subset of calls will be called per run), moreover sometimes you want to run several fuzzers at once for one target (however not necessarily in this case), dummy dummy yammy yammy

   - How to reach to fuzz :
     + tinker [linux kernel code](https://github.com/torvalds/linux/blob/master/net/9p/trans_fd.c) to allow sending packets from your fuzzer